fatwang2/dinopal/README.md

 ---

 ## 🚀 Usage

+### iOS Version
+Select your desired assistant and grant the necessary permissions to start using.

+### Mac Version
 1. **Launch DinoPal**:
    - Once installed, the DinoPal icon will appear in your Mac menu bar.
    - Click the icon and select your desired communication mode (voice, video, etc.) and grant the necessary permissions.